Activities for Stellenbosch, South Africa

-Students are able to pay to join the Stellenbosch University Sport Performance Institute (SUSPI), a world class gymnasium that caters not only to students but to high performance athletes as well.
-SUSPI boasts 3 weight training areas; a dedicated high performance area; a circuit; a cycling studio; saunas; a heated, indoor swimming pool; and 6 aerobic halls that host more than 90 aerobic classes per week.
+Students can pay to join the Stellenbosch University Sport Performance Institute (SUSPI), a world class gymnasium that caters to both students and high-performance athletes.
+SUSPI boasts 3 weight training areas; a dedicated high-performance area; a circuit; a cycling studio; saunas; a heated, indoor swimming pool; and 6 aerobic halls that host more than 90 aerobic classes per week.

 There are also 29 official sports clubs at Stellenbosch University that international students can join for a fee, ranging from badminton, to chess, to fencing, surfing, and more.

 Clubs and Student Organizations

 USAC students can join the International Student Organization Stellenbosch (ISOS) for a nominal fee, which covers transportation costs to club organized events during the semester.
 Past events have included mountain climbing excursions, theatre visits, summer concerts, and trips to tourist destinations like Robben Island and other locations in and around Stellenbosch and Cape Town.
 If an outing involves a ticket for entry, the student covers this entry fee for themself.

 Students may also pay to join other student organizations and societies on campus.
 These organizations and clubs generally fall under one of five categories:

 - Cultural, Hobby, and Sport

 - Nationality and Political